Dannikiskov/Solveploy/README.md

 ## To deploy on target virtual machine:

+* Clone repository and cd into the Solveploy folder.
 * Change value of private_key_file in ansible/ansible.cfg to filepath to private key.
 * Add ngrok authtoken, api-key and domain values to .environmentals.json
 * To deploy on debian virtual machine, execute command `solveploy VIRTUAL_MACHINE_IP --target-username USERNAME`